unfoldingWord/gitea-react-toolkit/src/components/repository/crud/_fork.md

-This example for Delete also includes the ability to fork.
+This example for Fork also includes the ability to delete.
 That way you can fork a repository first then delete your fork.

+Search for another repository to fork since you cannot fork your own.
+Once you have forked a repository, search for your repository under your username.

 ```js
 import { Paper, Card, CardContent, CardHeader, CardActions, IconButton, Avatar } from '@material-ui/core';